-An entity requesting a certificate revocation (see Section 4.9.2 for the list of such requestors) must submit a request for revocation of an end entity or intermediate certificate to the STI-PA by providing a certificate to be placed on the CRL.
+AN entity requesting a certificate revocation (see Section 4.9.2 for the list of such requestors) must submit a request for revocation of an end entity certificate to the issuing CA. The CPS shall describe the procedures for making the request, identifying the specific certificate, and establishing the reason for revocation.
+In the case that the CA supports the ACME protocol, the procedures described in [RFC8555] shall be followed.